 Don’t be scared to reach out to potential colleagues on Facebook and LinkedIn.
 This is sure to earn you extra ‘brownie points’ and help you stand out above competing candidates.

-What are you waiting for?
+If not, what are you waiting for?!
 You can follow us on:

 If you have any questions about using social media when applying for jobs, don’t hesitate to reach out to our recruitment consultants, particularly LinkedIn.
 It’s a great way to grab their attention!